 A post-bushfire case study conducted by Sure Gro Tree Max explores measures taken to aid in the quick recovery of a bushfire affected area and maintain as much of the natural environment as possible.

-Sure Gro Tree Max Australia works closely with many communities across Australia to improve environmental protections and ecosystem resilience prior to bush fire season.
+Sure Gro Tree Max Australia works closely with many communities across Australia to improve environmental protection and ecosystem resilience prior to bush fire season.
 The following case study takes place in Tathra, New South Wales and focuses on environmental recovery and protection post bushfire.

 After the initial recovery, Sure Gro Tree Max Australia was engaged by local and state agencies to assist in the environmental recovery and protection phase.
 Due to the fragility of the coastal soils and susceptibility of local waterways, urgent erosion and sediment control measures were taken.